geomagpy/magpy/README.md

 ### 12.14 Data acquisition support

-MagPy contains a couple of packages which can be used for data acquisition, collection and organization.
+MagPy contains a couple of modules which can be used for data acquisition, collection and organization.
 These methods are primarily contained in two applications: [MARTAS] and [MARCOS].
 MARTAS (Magpy Automated Realtime Acquisition System) supports communication with many common instruments (e.g. GSM, LEMI, POS1, FGE, and many non-magnetic instruments) and transfers serial port signals to [WAMP] (Web Application Messaging Protocol), which allows for real-time data access using e.g. WebSocket communication through the internet.
 MARCOS (Magpy's Automated Realtime Collection and Organistaion System) can access such real-time streams and also data from many other sources and supports the observer by storing, analyzing, archiving data, as well as monitoring all processes.
 Details on these two applications can be found elsewhere.

 ### 12.15 Graphical user interface